US resumes funding to UN agency for Palestinian refugees

-WASHINGTON – The Biden administration on Wednesday announced a resumption of U.S. assistance to the Palestinians, including to the U.N. agency that deals with Palestinian refugees, nearly all of which had been eliminated by former President Donald Trump.
+WASHINGTON – The Biden administration on Wednesday announced a resumption of U.S. assistance to the Palestinians, including to the U.N. agency that deals with Palestinian refugees, nearly all of which had been eliminated under President Donald Trump.

 The State Department said it would provide a total of $235 million to projects in the West Bank and Gaza as well as to the U.N.
 Relief and Works Agency, or UNRWA.
 The administration had previously announced $15 million for the Palestinians to combat the coronavirus pandemic.
 The resumption in assistance has met opposition in Congress from pro-Israel lawmakers, who say the money may violate U.S. law.